danielgynn/iot-project-frontend/readme.txt

   public/stylesheets/main.css - compiled css for the webpage.

   routes/index.js - contains the Express routing configurations.

+  public/javascripts/index.js - contains code to connect to MQTT, update the graph data and send notifications to the user.

+  public/javascripts/linegraph.js - contains configurations to create a new Chart.js line graph and update the data displayed.

+  public/javascripts/mqtt.min.js - minified version of the MQTT.js library.

   views/*.hbs - contains all HTML/Handlebars templates.